“Hello, Chicago.

 Street suffers.

-“In this country, we rise or fall as one nation,
+“In this country, we rise

 as one people.
-Let’s resist the temptation to fall back on the same partisanship
+Let’s resist the temptation to fall back on the same

 and pettiness and immaturity that has poisoned our politics for so long.

-“Let’s remember that it was a man from this state
+was a man from this state

-who first carried the banner of the Republican Party to the White House, a party
+who first carried the banner of the Republican Party to the White House, a

 founded on the values of self-reliance and individual liberty and national